Rapha321/coinmagik/README.md

 Coded with :heart: by [Raphael Albern](https://github.com/Rapha321)

 ## Stack
-ꓘoinFolio is built with React, semanticUI, MaterialUI, BootstrapUI, Toastify, CoinGecko API
+ꓘoinFolio is built with HTML, CSS, Javascript, React (Hooks used: useState, useEffect, useContext), semanticUI, MaterialUI, Bootstrap react, Toastify.
+All the data is fetched from CoinGecko API using fetch.

 ### How to run the app
-In your terminal, navigate to project_api folder and type npm start Runs the app in the development mode.\
+In your terminal, navigate to project_api folder and type npm install.
+Once everything is installed type npm start to runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.